Synapticplastic/PET/README.md

 ### EXPORTING RESULTS TO DICOM:

-Open output in MRIcron to ensure Burned in is adequate of new nifti.
+Open output in MRIcron to ensure burned-in is adequate of new nifti.

-1. To use in BrainLab/NeuroMate planning station must EXPORT burned-in .nii AS DICOM
+1. To use in BrainLab/NeuroMate planning station must EXPORT `burnin.nii` AS DICOM
 2. Use 3Dslicer --> Module> DICOM  --> EXPORT as DICOM series --> Populate tag fields.
 3. You should now have a folder of DICOMs ready for use.
-Can put this on USB stick and use on planning software (Brainlab, Stealth, Neuromate).
-It must be noted that any such use is purely experimental.
+Can put this on USB stick and use on planning software (Brainlab, Stealth, Neuromate). **It must be noted that any such use is purely experimental.**

 > Reference: Aslam S, Damodaran N, Rajeshkannan R, Sarma M, Gopinath S, Pillai A. Asymmetry index in anatomically symmetrized FDG-PET for improved epileptogenic focus detection in pharmacoresistant epilepsy.
 J Neurosurg.
 2022 Aug 5;138(3):828-836. doi: 10.3171/2022.6.JNS22717.
 PMID: 35932262